Semi-supervised Embedding Learning for High-dimensional Bayesian Optimization: Numerical Results

 \subsection{Hyperparameter Optimization on Neural Network}

-Following \citep{oh2018bock}, we also evaluated SILBO in the hyperparameter optimization task for a neural network on the \textit{MNIST} dataset.
-Specifically, the neural network has one hidden layer of size 50 and one output layer of size 10.
-These 500 initial weights are viewed as hyperparameters and optimized using Adam \citep{kingma2014adam}.
+Following \citep{oh2018bock}, we also evaluated SILBO in a hyperparameter optimization task for a neural network on the \textit{MNIST} dataset.
+Specifically, the neural network is a multi-Layer perceptron~(MLP) with one hidden layer of size 50 and one output layer of size 10.
+These 500 initial weights were viewed as hyperparameters and were optimized using the Adam \citep{kingma2014adam} optimizer.

-Figure \ref{fig:neural} shows that $\text{SILBO-BU}$ converges quickly than all other benchmarks.
-The performance of HeSBO also improves quickly but converged slowly to the optimum.
+Figure \ref{fig:neural} shows that $\text{SILBO-BU}$ converges faster than all other algorithms.
 The performance of $\text{SILBO-TD}$ and SIRBO is close.
-The two methods perform better than other traditional benchmarks such as REMBO and show competitive performance.
-Specifically, we can see that the curve corresponding to $\text{SILBO-BU}$ obtained a better response value every 20 iterations, which demonstrate the effectiveness of our iterative embedding learning.
+These two methods perform better than other traditional methods such as REMBO and show competitive performance.
+Similar to the performance on synthetic functions, $\text{SILBO-BU}$ beats all other high-dimensional BO methods and can obtain better response values in the neural network hyperparameter optimization tasks.
+Next, we evaluated the effectiveness of semi-supervised dimension reduction and iterative embedding learning respectively.